 Given the limited number of objects in our sample, we have to verify that this result is not a chance realization.
-To this aim, we fitted all the emission-measure profiles at $r > 0.3r{200}$ with a β profile, fixing the value of β to 0.7 and r_c to $0.12r{200}$, and extracted the best-fit normalization for all profiles.
-We then sorted the normalization values into the CC and NCC classes, and performed a Kolmogorov-Smirnov test to determine the probability that they originate from the same parent distribution.
-Using this procedure, we found that the chance probability for this result is very small, $P \sim 6 \times 10^{-7}$.
+We fit all the emission-measure profiles at $r > 0.3r{200}$ with a β profile, fixing the value of β to 0.7 and r_c to $0.12r{200}$, and extracted the best-fit normalization for all profiles.
+We then sorted the normalization values into the CC and NCC classes, and performed a Kolmogorov-Smirnov test to determine the probability that they originate in the same parent distribution.
+Using this procedure, we found that the chance probability for this result is very low, $P \sim 6 \times 10^{-7}$.
 Therefore, we can conclude with good confidence that we are indeed finding an intrinsic difference between the two classes.